top of page

 Cost: $325.
 Housing at the University of Nebraska–Lincoln available for an additional $215.
 Need-based scholarships available

-Application Deadline: Rolling admissions starting April 1, 2025 (tentative, based on the 2024 program)
+Application Deadline: Rolling admissions starting April 1

 Eligibility: Incoming high school freshmen to recent graduates